108bots/Archives/README.md

 A peer-to-peer (P2P) system consisting of a set of nodes that act as a distributed repository of files allowing participating nodes to search for and download files from each other.

-## Implementation of a Wireless Ad-Hoc Protocols
+## Simulation of wireless Ad-Hoc protocols

 Simulation of two wireless ad-hoc protocols on a wired network to understand the behavior of wireless broadcast and compare the power consumption of the two protocols.
 The implementation is based on the following papers:
   - http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=1209241